-- a.
-Satisfies a demonstrated need for accommodation and follows a sequential approach to site identification; - b.
-Is located within - i. a reasonable distance of existing services and community facilities including shops, schools, health facilities and passenger transport; - ii. close proximity to the primary road network with good access to the major road network; and - iii. connectable distance of essential utilities infrastructure - c.
-Provides, or is capable of providing, an appropriate buffer between any adjacent uses to safeguard the amenity of both residents and neighbours; - d.
-Satisfies any other of the site-specific criteria identified under Policy HO12 insofar as they reasonably relate to the proposed site; and - e.
-Complies with any other relevant policies of this plan - 9.95 It is considered that the site allocated by Policy HO12 is sufficient to meet all permanent Gypsy and Traveller needs arising within the plan period.
-However, circumstances do change and unforeseen applications for Gypsy and Traveller provision in alternate locations may arise over the plan period. - 9.96 Such applications will need to be accompanied by up-to-date evidence of need.
+- 9.95 It is considered that the site allocated by Policy HO12 is sufficient to meet all permanent Gypsy and Traveller needs arising within the plan period.
+However, circumstances do change and unforseen applications for Gypsy and Traveller provision in alternate locations may arise over the plan period. - 9.96 Such applications will need to be accompanied by up-to-date evidence of need.
 In demonstrating a sequential approach, applicants should give priority to sites on previously developed land, followed by undeveloped sites not in the Green Belt.
-Sites in the Green Belt will be regarded as inappropriate development, in line with national guidance, and will only be permitted where very special circumstances can be demonstrated.
-Until the Gypsy and Traveller Accommodation Study is reviewed (anticipated in 2018), in assessing the need for additional Gypsy and Traveller pitches the Council will define Gypsies and Travellers as: Persons of nomadic habit of life whatever their race or origin including persons who, on grounds only of their own or their family's or dependent's educational or health needs or old age, have ceased to travel temporarily or permanently. - 9.97 In undertaking a sequential test, it will be necessary to consider potential sites and areas beyond the Borough boundary.
-This takes into account the tightly bounded nature of Stevenage. - 9.98 Any sites should have reasonable accessibility.
+Sites in the Green Belt will be regarded as inappropriate development, in line with national guidance, and will only be permitted where very special circumstances can be demonstrated. - 9.97 In undertaking a sequential test, it will be necessary to consider potential sites and areas beyond the Borough boundary.
+This takes into account the tightly bounded nature of Stevenage. - 9.98 Any sites should have reasonable accessibility(104).
 A number of the site considerations in Policy HO12 would be equally applicable to any applications on alternate sites or land and should be taken into account.
 In considering any proposals, and as with any application for development, this plan should be read as a whole.
 Sites will not be permitted where they would conflict with other policies, objectives or allocations.

-$^{106}$ Recognising our site search concluded that, in relative terms, sites around the town will generally be quite close to key services
+104 Recognising our site search concluded that, in relative terms, sites around the town will generally be quite close to key services